-This is different, this is your actual business name which helps people make sure they have found the right person or business.
+This is different from handles, this is your actual business name which helps people make sure they have found the right person or business.
+Might seem silly to put on a social media checklist, but you always need this one!
 We usually put the full legal name here, or the DBA of choice.

 A single sentence that tells people about your company.
 Think elevator pitch, but shorter!
 There are tons of examples of taglines online, you can also look up slogans to get ideas.
 Your tagline is the quickest way to capture people’s’ attention when they are glancing through profiles or searching online.

 This is a single paragraph that describes your business, what it does, and maybe mentions where you are and when you started.
 Keeping it to under 160 characters makes it easy to share via places like Twitter and any other short description places on a profile.

 This should be a 2-3 paragraph section that really tells the entire story of your business, how it started, what it does, possibly something about a big or important client of yours, etc. It should be informative and tell a story.
 There should be no questions as to what you do and who you are if someone reads this.